carterhedinger/simpix/README.md

     Because this program takes these images and moves the pixels around by modeling a physical process in statistical physics, the color difference between the output image and the target image is recorded as the "energy" of the system.
-Each step in the annealing process, the "energy" or color difference and the "temperature" or the probability of pixel fluctuations are recorded in this file.
+For each step in the annealing process, the "energy" or color difference and the "temperature" or the probability of pixel fluctuations are recorded in this file.
 The data from this file can be plotted to see that the "energy" does indeed minimize.